Travel Information (approximate times)

 The historic village of Burkes Pass is located on SH8 between Fairlie and Lake Tekapo, on the ‘pass’ or route discovered by Europeans in 1855 leading to vast inland plains to graze their sheep.

-You can still feel and experience the history today, at St Patrick’s Church, built by the early pioneers in 1872 and thought to be the oldest union church in New Zealand on its original site.
+Surrounded by farmland and rolling hill country, you can still feel and experience the history today, at St Patrick’s Church, built by the early pioneers in 1872 and thought to be the oldest union church in New Zealand on its original site.
 Open daily to visitors, The Burkes Pass Heritage Trust owns this treasure of a building also available for small weddings.

 A totally unexpected experience described in Lonely Planet as a ‘must see’ is Three Creeks, where retro collectables, artwork, furniture, great coffee and conversation can be found in a general store surrounded by classic cars, a 1950’s service station and memorabilia.